 Your pre-schooler will be getting better all the time at moving in different ways such as hopping, jumping and skipping, and will be able to navigate their way around obstacles and slow down and change direction without bumping into things.
 They’ll be learning to throw, catch and kick and will develop the independence to go to the toilet on their own and wash their hands.
 Support them by:

-• Playing with dolls in the bath helps children remember which body parts they need to wash.
-Practicing on a doll or other toy is also useful when they’re learning to brush their teeth.
+- Playing with dolls in the bath helps children remember which body parts they need to wash.
+Practising on a doll or other toy is also useful when they’re learning to brush their teeth.

 Just imagine…

-At this age, children use lots of imagination in their play and enjoy acting out everyday experiences like going to the shops or playing nurseries.
-Often they’ll enjoy dressing up and role playing people like firefighters or doctors, or pretending to be characters from books or TV.
+At this age, children use lots of imagination in their play and enjoy acting out everyday experiences like going to the shops.
+Often they’ll enjoy dressing up and role-playing people like firefighters, doctors, nurses and superheroes, or pretending to be characters from books or TV.
 Encourage their imagination by:

 Looking, listening and thinking